-- Recheck the filing requirements to ensure that all the needed information is submitted. - The biggest reason for delays in processing is due to missing information. - Make sure to complete all filing requirements before submitting the application and forms. - If more funds are needed, applicants can submit supporting documents and a request for an increase. - If less funds are needed, applicants can request a reduction in the loan amount. - If the loan request is denied, the applicant will be given up to six months in which to provide new information and submit a written request for reconsideration.
+- a.
+Recheck the filing requirements to ensure that all the needed information is submitted. - b.
+The biggest reason for delays in processing is due to missing information. - c.
+Make sure to complete all filing requirements before submitting the application and forms. - d.
+If more funds are needed, applicants can submit supporting documents and a request for an increase. - e.
+If less funds are needed, applicants can request a reduction in the loan amount. - f.
+If the loan request is denied, the applicant will be given up to six months in which to provide new information and submit a written request for reconsideration.

-7. INFORMATION TYPCIALLY NEEDED FOR AN APPLICATION for Section 7(a) and 7(b) loans
+4. INFORMATION TYPCIALLY NEEDED FOR AN APPLICATION for Section 7(a) and 7(b) loans

-- Monthly Sales Figures, As Necessary - Monthly and/or Annual Profit & Loss for Application - Personal Financial Statements, As Needed for Applications - Schedule of Liabilities Listing All Fixed Debts - Completion of All Loan Documents - Tax Return Transcripts or Tax Information Authorization (IRS Form 4506T) - Personal Financial Statements for Applications - Schedule of Liabilities Listing All Fixed Debt a) For the SBA Section 7(a) Paycheck Protection Program
+- a.
+Monthly Sales Figures, As Necessary - b.
+Monthly and/or Annual Profit & Loss for Application - c.
+Personal Financial Statements, As Needed for Applications - d.
+Schedule of Liabilities Listing All Fixed Debts - e.
+Completion of All Loan Documents - f.
+Tax Return Transcripts or Tax Information Authorization (IRS Form 4506T) - g.
+Personal Financial Statements for Applications - h.
+Schedule of Liabilities Listing All Fixed Debt

-8. HOW TO APPLY for Section 7(a) and 7(b) loans
+5. OPTIONS FOR APPLYING FOR LOANS for Section 7(a) and 7(b) loanS